Community & Environment

 In June we also referred the northern section to the Environmental Protection Authority (EPA) for assessment under the Part IV of the Environmental Protection Act.
 In September, we referred the Southern section

 On registration of this referral, the EPA will decide whether to assess the project and, if so, determine the level of assessment that will be applied.
-As part of this decision, the EPA will invite public comments through its consultation hub located on the EPA website .
+As part of this decision, the EPA will invite public comments through its consultation hub which can be found when you visit the EPA website .
 Typically, this public comment period is open for 7 days.

 If the EPA decides to assess the project, there are five key steps involved in the proposal assessment process.
 Several of these steps provide further opportunity for the public to lodge comments or submissions.

-Please visit the EPA website if you would like to learn more about the assessment process.
-Alternatively, you may wish to subscribe on the EPA website or sign up to receive notifications any time a new item is opened.
+Visit the EPA website if you would like to learn more about the assessment process.
+Alternatively, you may wish to visit the EPA website to subscribe or sign up to receive notifications any time a new item is opened.

-Read more information on the project urban design and landscaping in our fact sheet.
+To find out more information on the project urban design and landscaping Open the Urban Design and Landscaping fact sheet PDF.

 Noise and amenity

-Noise impacts from new roads are managed under State Planning Policy 5.4 “Road and Rail Transport Noise and Freight Considerations in Land Use Planning”.
+Noise impacts from new roads are managed under the “Road and Rail Transport Noise and Freight Considerations in Land Use Planning” found when you visit the State Planning Policy 5.4 web page .
 As part of the environmental assessment process, we undertake noise monitoring to calibrate a noise model.
 A clearly defined process will be followed to assess noise impacts, and ensure once completed is compliant.
 This includes obtaining base line noise levels from monitoring noise at key points within the project alignment.
 In some cases noise monitors are placed on a resident’s property.

 This data is then input into a modelling system and also takes into account a range of other variables, including: